djblue/client-server/README.md

 where:

-- NAME is the machine name of the client
+- HOST is the host name of the client
 - ID is the id of client
 - IP is the ip address of the server
 - PORT is the port number of server
 - FILE is the name of the script of commands to send to server

-NOTE: since the server has a 1:3 chance of failure, we have have a timeout of 5 seconds and a max of 3 retries.
+NOTE: since the server has a 1:3 chance of failure, we have have a timeout with a max of 100 retries.

 ## The Server